best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 ### Shorthand for cells with no data
 When it is not possible to present a full word within a data table, shorthand can be used.
 We have a draft update to our [Using symbols in tables](https://github.com/best-practice-and-impact/using-symbols-in-tables-draft-update/blob/main/draft-one.md) guidance that outlines harmonised shorthand to use in common situations.
 Using this guidance ensures cells with no data are marked up in a consistent way across government statistics and analysis.

 If you use shorthand you should make sure to outline what this shorthand means above the table in a cell in column A. This will ensure a user comes across this information before they get to the table itself.
+Also make sure to put the shorthand in square brackets as this makes it easier to spot and helps with machine readability.

 > [Example of presenting a key for shorthand and notes (ODS, 4.4KB)](https://gss.civilservice.gov.uk/wp-content/uploads/2021/04/Example-table-with-notes-and-a-key.ods)